raydeng2007/Blog/src/pages/04–09–2018-first-post/index.md

 and optimize performance.
 I deployed this site using netlify and one of the best things about netlify is that it allows you to integrate your github account along with the site so every time you make a commit to github netlify will automatically trigger a deployment achieving continuous integration.
 Another couple more tweeks here and there and voilà!
-You have full court analysis!
+You have this blog!

 The purpose of this blog is really just a platform for me to share my personal stance and analytics about basketball and I do not tend to start any debate, which is why i purposely left out a comment section.
 I do hope through this